 To set the Main Layer

-Use the Main Layer check boxes to restore the Main Layer back to the Framing (often the thickest) wall layer.
+- Using the Move Up and Move Down buttons on the right side of the dialog, restore the Main Layer back to the Framing (often the thickest) wall layer.

 In Chief Architect X6 and prior, place a checkmark beside the layer that you want to be the Main Layer.